 The Scottish Government responded to AGER’s report with an implementation plan on 5 August.
 The plan supports a greening of Scotland’s economy with a focus on sustainability and ensuring a just transition to a net-zero economy.
 It also recognises that rural economies face particular post-lockdown pressure given the seasonal nature of many rural businesses, and the greater reliance on small businesses.
 As such, local investment and improving rural and island connectivity will be a priority with, for example, an investment of £600 million to extend broadband infrastructure across Scotland.

 There are other voices feeding into the debate and the Climate Emergency Response Group (CERG) have recently published an 8 point package action plan for Scotland’s green recovery.
 Among its recommendations the group called for a rural job creation programme, and the Scottish Government announced a £150 million investment for forestry and £10 million for agricultural with a view to supporting and creating jobs and opportunities across the rural economy.

 It is clear that how we re-open the economy with a fairer, more sustainable, focus is high on the agenda for the Scottish Government and many business leaders and that the rural sector will have a key role to play.

-For those interested in finding out more about the Advisory Group on Economic Recovery our webinar with the Group’s Chair, Benny Higgins, is well worth a listen, as is our Business Recovery and the Circular Economy podcast, both of which can be found on our Business Hub.
+For those interested in finding out more about the Advisory Group on Economic Recovery our webinar with the Group’s Chair, Benny Higgins, is well worth a listen, as is our Business Recovery and the Circular Economy podcast.

 If you need information and advice on how your business can begin to build resilience and look to the future, you can read more about our Rural Land & Business legal expertise here or contact us directly.